hm-lang/core/proposals/README.md

 Every file in hm-lang is its own module, and we make it easy to reference code from other files to build applications.
 All `.hm` files must be known at compile time, so referring to other files gets its own special notation.
-The operator `*/` begins a file-system search in the current directory. and two asterisks becomes a search for a library module, e.g., `**math`.
+The operator `\/` begins a file-system search in the current directory. and two backslashes becomes a search for a library module, e.g., `\\math`.

-Subsequent subdirectories are separated using forward slashes, e.g., `*/relative/path/to/file` to reference the file at `./relative/path/to/file.hm`, and `..` is allowed between backslashes to go to the parent directory relative to the current directory, e.g., `*/../subdirectory_in_parent_directory/other/file`.
+Subsequent subdirectories are separated using forward slashes, e.g., `\/relative/path/to/file` to reference the file at `./relative/path/to/file.hm`, and `..` is allowed between backslashes to go to the parent directory relative to the current directory, e.g., `\/../subdirectory_in_parent_directory/other/file`.
 Note that we don't include the `.hm` extension on the final file, and we allow underscores in file and directory names.